 Physician Assistant Clinical Rotation (Minnesota)

-This clinical rotation provides physician assistant students with clinical experience in a health care setting with a diverse patient population and enables them to complete their college or university degree program.
+This clinical rotation provides PA students with clinical experience in a health care setting with a diverse patient population and enables them to complete their college or university degree program.

 See accreditation information for Mayo Clinic College of Medicine.

 Mayo Clinic provides clinical rotation experiences for PA programs across the country.
-Please check with your clinical coordinator to determine if your clinical experience may be completed at Mayo Clinic.
+Students should check with their clinical coordinator to determine if their clinical experience may be completed at Mayo Clinic.

-If you are a Mayo Clinic employee seeking to qualify for an educational leave of absence, you must be enrolled at one of these affiliates:
+Mayo Clinic employees seeking to qualify for an educational leave of absence while in a PA program must be enrolled at one of these affiliated institutions: